peteroupc/encoding/api/com.upokecenter.text.Encodings.md

  Kanji, and an ASCII encoding (with ASCII as the default).</li> <li>(b) UTF-7 (not included in the Encoding Standard) is an encoding that uses the Unicode Standard's coded character set, which is encoded using a limited subset of ASCII.
-The plus symbol (U + 002B) is used to shift into a UTF-16BE multi-byte encoding (converted to a modified version of base-64) to encode other Unicode code points.</li> <li>The Encoding Standard also defines a <b>replacement encoding</b>, which causes a
+The plus symbol (U+002B) is used to shift into a UTF-16BE multi-byte encoding (converted to a modified version of base-64) to encode other Unicode code points.</li> <li>The Encoding Standard also defines a <b>replacement encoding</b>, which causes a